Creating a chart with dynamic labels

-1. Right-click on the data series and then in the popup menu select Add Data Label and again Add Data Label:
+1. Right-click on the chart and in the popup menu, select Add Data Labels and again Add Data Labels:

 2. Do one of the following:

-- For all labels: on the Format Data Labels task pane, in the Label Options, in the
+- For all labels: on the Format Data Labels pane, in the Label Options, in the

 Label Contains group, check Value From Cells and then choose cells:

-- For the specific label: double-click on the label value, in the popup menu select Choose Cell
+- For the specific label: double-click on the label value, in the popup menu, select Choose

 Make any other adjustments to get the look you desire.